clairemaria/clairemaria.github.io/_posts/2023-08-25-author-website-gh-pages.md

 ## 1. Github

 Match your author name to your [GitHub](www.github.com) account username.
-I (Vera Breen) might pick `verabreen` as my GitHub account name.
+I (Vera Briene) might pick `verabriene` as my GitHub account name.

 If you're new to git, consider using a tool like [Git Kraken](https://www.gitkraken.com/) to organize your project.